 - Lactobacillus gasseri (0,36*109 CFU), a microorganism present in breast milk, as well as in oral and digestive flora, which is good for gut health, immunity, and weight control (11);

 - Lactobacillus crispatus (0,36*109 CFU), found mainly in healthy vaginal flora and which prevents excessive inflammation of the skin;

-- Lactobacillus reuteri (0,36*109 CFU), a type of lactic bacteria isolated in sourdough starter, cheese, and sausage, and the first strain to colonise a new-born baby’s digestive tract Good for the digestion, it combats pathogenic bacteria and is effective against cholesterol (12);
+- Lactobacillus reuteri (0,36*109 CFU), a type of lactic bacteria isolated in sourdough starter, cheese, and sausage, and the first strain to colonize a new-born baby’s digestive tract.
+Good for digestion, it combats pathogenic bacteria and is effective against cholesterol (12);

 - Lactobacillus salivarius (0,36*109 CFU), a beneficial bacteria of the digestive tract, which improves the gut flora and various markers of the immune response (13);